BlogTalkRadio/Roque/README.md

 We don't want to clutter our user entity with the execution of this tasks.
 We already know a good solution to this problem: events.

-1- Create an event-throwing interface.
+1- Create an event-raising interface.

 ``` csharp